DeepCura

 What DeepScribe Does Well

 Specialty-tuned AI models are a genuine differentiator.
 DeepScribe has invested heavily in building AI models trained on specialty-specific clinical data, with oncology as the clear flagship.
-With 3.9 million oncology visits captured annually, the platform's cancer care documentation is backed by a depth of training data that generalist AI scribes cannot match.
+With 3.1 million cancer care visits captured annually, the platform's cancer care documentation is backed by a depth of training data that generalist AI scribes cannot match.
 Oncology practices in particular will find that DeepScribe captures the nuances of treatment planning, staging, and multi-drug regimen documentation with less post-generation editing than generic alternatives.

 Context awareness pulls forward patient history.
 DeepScribe's AI pulls relevant information from previous encounters, including established diagnoses, ongoing medications, and treatment plans.
 This context awareness means the clinician does not need to restate known clinical facts during every visit — the AI incorporates them into the documentation automatically.
 For longitudinal care relationships common in oncology and chronic disease management, this feature reduces documentation redundancy.

 Enterprise-grade security meets institutional requirements.
-The combination of SOC 2 certification, HIPAA compliance, AES-256 encryption, and data de-identification practices satisfies the security review requirements of large health systems.
-For organizations like Ochsner Health (46 hospitals) and Pearl Health (3,500+ providers), passing institutional security review is a prerequisite that DeepScribe meets cleanly.
+The combination of SOC 2 certification, HIPAA compliance, and enterprise security practices satisfies the security review requirements of large health systems.
+For organizations like Ochsner Health and Pearl Health, passing institutional security review is a prerequisite that DeepScribe meets cleanly.

 Strong enterprise traction validates the platform.
-Deployment across 1,500+ healthcare organizations — including Ochsner Health and Pearl Health — demonstrates that DeepScribe can operate at enterprise scale.
-The KLAS Research 98.8 performance score and the Flatiron Health OncoEMR partnership provide third-party validation that goes beyond marketing claims.
+Deployment across 2,800+ clinics and health systems — including Ochsner Health, Texas Oncology, Tennessee Oncology, and Pearl Health — demonstrates that DeepScribe can operate at enterprise scale.
+The KLAS Research 98.8 performance score, the 99.92% note satisfaction rating, and the Flatiron Health OncoEMR partnership provide third-party validation that goes beyond marketing claims.

 DeepScribe Accuracy by Specialty